ga-wdi-exercises/hangman-lab/readme.md

 Here's a [refresher](https://en.wikipedia.org/wiki/Hangman_(game)) on how the game works.
 You can approach this however you'd like.
 If you need help, we've included a few hints [here](https://github.com/ga-wdi-exercises/hangman-lab/blob/master/hints.md).

-You can play our solution [here](http://ga-wdi-exercises.github.io/hangman-lab/).
-The Javascript has been "uglified" so it's unreadable.

 ## Helpful Resources

 Here are some links to some methods that may help you.
 They are not required.
 You can complete this exercise without using any -- well, most -- of these.